Adam J Purcell

 Publishers

-Hasbro, John Waddington Ltd., (Self-Published), (Unknown), Alga, Basic Fun, Inc., Borras Plana S.A., Carlit, CentroCoop, Clipper, Damm / Egmont, Editions ATLAS, Editrice Giochi, Eleven Force, Estrela, Funskool Games, HanbitSoft, Joker, Juegos Crone, Kod Kod, Korea Boardgames Co., Ltd., Magic Toys, Majora, Miro Company, Nilco S.A., The Op, Oy Fenno-Alga Ab, Parker Brothers, Parker Spiele, Schmidt Spiele, Smeets & Schippers, Spółdzielnia Rzemieślnicza "Otwock", Waddingtons, Winning Eleven Productions, Winning Moves Australia Pty Ltd, Winning Moves France, Winning Moves Games (USA), Winning Moves Germany, Winning Moves UK Ltd., Winning Solutions, Zontik Games
+Hasbro, John Waddington Ltd., (Self-Published), (Unknown), Alga, Basic Fun, Inc., Borras Plana S.A., Brohm-Parker-Spiele, Carlit, CentroCoop, Clipper, Editions ATLAS, Editrice Giochi, Eleven Force, Estrela, Funskool Games, Giochiclub, HanbitSoft, John Sands Pty Ltd, Joker, Juegos Crone, Kod Kod, Korea Boardgames, Magic Toys, Majora, Manhattan Agencies, Miro Company, N.V.
+Smeets & Schippers Amsterdam, N.W.
+Damm & Søn (Damm), Nilco S.A., The Op Games, Oy Fenno-Alga Ab, Parker Brothers, Parker Spiele, Schmidt Spiele, Smeets & Schippers, Spółdzielnia Rzemieślnicza "Otwock", Waddingtons, Winning Eleven Productions, Winning Moves Australia Pty Ltd, Winning Moves France, Winning Moves Games (USA), Winning Moves Germany, Winning Moves International Ltd, Winning Moves UK Ltd., Winning Solutions (WS Game Company), Zontik Games

 Year